HomeSustainabilityCSR Strategies: Key to Attracting Millennial and Gen Z Employees

 Sustainability experts advise businesses to focus their efforts on the “3 P’s,” which are people, planet and profit.
 Forbes contributor Chuck Leddy describes this philosophy as the idea that by taking care of the community and planet, businesses can also drive profitability.

 The “3 P’s” concept is especially important when it comes to inspiring millennial workers.
-In order to attract and retain employees that care deeply about the environment, companies must focus on and showcase their sustainability efforts.
+In order to attract and retain employees who care deeply about the environment, companies must focus on and showcase their sustainability efforts.

 Employees care about sustainability